Turmeric (Curcuma longa) is a popular spice in Asian cuisine but it is also known for many health benefits (1).

 In a double-blind randomized trial, the patients were given Curcumin at 500mg/day for 8 weeks.
 They showed an improvement in Non-Alcoholic Fatty Liver Disease in addition to reducing BMI and waist circumference compared to the no curcumin treatment group (32).

 Thus, curcumin not only protected the liver it also helped patients lose weight.

-So, a plethora of studies indicate that curcumin can help in weight loss.
+So, a plethora of studies indicates that curcumin can help in weight loss.

 Curcumin, can help to reduce body fat, weight, and waist circumference.

 6) Turmeric May Help Protect Against Cardiovascular Disease

 Another study showed that heart inflammation and injury caused by the parasite Trypanosoma cruzi were protected by curcumin (38).

 So far human studies are not conclusive about curcumin’s heart-protective function.